Want to be part of our Stories? Tell us your story

 Excel makes you lazy, and it’s very un-automatable.
 So we use a lot of R and things like that.
 R is open source.
 It’s a really powerful way of being able to do it.
 Especially if you’re handling large data sets, you’ve got to do repetitive actions on them.
 We do that.

 I think one of the big breakthroughs for us is the ability to operate a lot of our instrumentation remotely.
 So we use something called TeamViewer.
 This means we can operate remotely, and the people in my group can operate their instruments in the laboratory from home.

 We’ve got a degree of automation, particularly around some of the analytical systems, that allow us to control them.
 Actually, when we’re on field work, we can be working in Germany at the moment with a German group, and we can just log into our instrument in Germany and see how it’s doing.

 That’s an amazing innovation from the days where you had to be, well, actually instruments were, we used to collect data on chart recorders.
 You probably don’t even know what a chart recorder is.
 We used to collect data on chart recorders and measure things off chart recorders.
 And now we can control our instruments wherever they are in the world over the internet.

 So I think that it’s the power of that.
 I mean, I think the data analysis tools over the years, we’ve worked our way through all the major programming languages, IBL, we use Igor.

-And again, in the earth observation side, the satellite side, which I’ve barely talked about, it tends to be those bigger data handling programs, object oriented code, that are the way of doing it.
+And again, on the earth observation side, the satellite side, which I’ve barely talked about, it tends to be those bigger data handling programs, object-oriented code, that are the way of doing it.